Faye6155/Final/README.md

 https://oracleselixir.com/stats/teams/byTournament

 The database for the champion website.
 File is too big to be uploaded.
-Please download this file and add to the "app" folder which under "page" https://drive.google.com/file/d/1jv5DktB4Ke6cG0uALUH1Tw3hYs_Vhhnx/view?usp=sharing
+Please download this file and add to the "app" folder

+https://drive.google.com/file/d/1jv5DktB4Ke6cG0uALUH1Tw3hYs_Vhhnx/view?usp=sharing

 Tableau Source: